 The number one ingredient in our silky smooth spirits?
 Friendship, family, and dedication.
 This is a veteran owned and operated business that is dedicated to our craft and community.
-Gary and Misty left the Army in late 2015 and began building the distillery.
-Mark is a retired Army veteran as well and is a crucial member of the White Mule Team.
+Gary and Misty began building the distillery in 2015 on property they bought the year prior.

 Different Wood for a New Spirit